raul-izquierdo/english/sources/vocabulary/Doing Things/When Doing Activities.md

     = get by (apañárselas) `I get by with the money I earn` - `I can get by in French when I travel` = manage (conseguir, lograr) `I managed to finish the project on time` - `I managed to get by with the money I had`

+pasarse (hacer algo en exceso)
+    = overdo `I overdid it at the gym yesterday and now I'm sore` - `He overdid the salt in the soup` - `I don’t want to overdo it with the celebrations; we should keep it simple`

+cogerle el tranquillo, empezar a dominarlo = get the hang of it `It took me a while to get the hang of driving a manual car, but now I love it`

 ## Risks

 arriesgar